Find Affordable College Courses

 Read full report on Criminal Justice & Corrections at University of Houston - Downtown

-Texas A&M International University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
-Texas A&M International University is a moderately-sized public school located in the large city of Laredo.
+With a ranking of #8, Texas A&M International University did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
+Texas A&M International University is a moderately-sized public school located in the city of Laredo.

 About 58% of the students majoring in criminal justice at the school are women while 42% are male.